ASHFORD DISTRICT

 In 1576, during her journey from Sissinghurst Castle to Boughton Malherbe, Elizabeth I was impressed by the village and affirmed the previously granted Charter.
 A copy of this Charter hangs in the village church.

 With its rich history and architectural heritage, Smarden exudes a timeless charm.
 The 15th and 16th centuries saw the construction of many fine houses, reflecting the village's prosperity and the enduring beauty of its past.
-During the Second World War, houses in Smarden were used to house evacuees from London.
+One such house belonged to the Johnson family, renowned weavers who settled in Smarden in 1523.
+Their home, with its intricate timber framework and lovingly tended garden, stood as a testament to the success of their craft.
+The sound of looms could often be heard through the open windows, accompanied by the laughter of their children playing in the yard.

 The Chequers Inn, situated in the heart of the picturesque village, is a Grade II-listed 14th-century coaching inn with a weatherboard exterior.
 It has preserved many original elements, including low black beamed ceilings, historical decorations, and hanging hops.